CLARIAH/datasets-vlo/README.md

 environments that have a fluentd running on the host.
 Note that more than one overlay can be applied if needed.

-### Static metadata serving
+### Nginx for proxying and static metadata serving

-A nginx based container for serving the metadata records as static content can be enabled by including the `data.yml` overlay.
-The following environment variable has to be set to the location of these files on disk in order to make this work:
+A nginx based container can be enabled by including the `nginx.yml` overlay that serves two purposes:

-* `HOST_METADATA_DIR`
+1. Proxying the VLO front end, including caching, compression and a number of redirects to support requests on legacy URLs

-The files will then become available (by default) at `http://localhost:8184/data/`.
+1. Serving the metadata records, result sets, sitemap and optionally some additional static root content

-See [.env-template](clarin/.env-template) for an example.
+A number of `TOMCAT_PROXY_*` variables have to be configured, but in most cases the values from the `.env-template` file can be kept.
+The served content is taken from several volumes, governed by the variables `METADATA_VOLUME`, `RESULTSETS_VOLUME`, `SITEMAP_VOLUME` and `WEB_STATIC_DATA_VOLUME`.

 ### JMX